Get in touch with us

 Coronation Procession

-The coronation procession will start wandering through the city on Saturday, July 30, at 1 p.m., after group photography of historical groups in the sceneries of the castle.
-It will start on its journey from Bratislava Castle to the Main Square, where it will arrive at approximately 3 p.m.
+The coronation procession will start parading through the city on Saturday, August 17, at 3 p.m., after group photography of historical groups in the sceneries of the castle.
+It will start on its journey from Bratislava Castle to the Main Square, where it will arrive at approximately 4 p.m.
+There will be a rich program prepared.

 What’s on?

-In the coronation procession, you can see the different kings in the past crowned in Bratislava with their companion, while King Ferdinand IV will ride on horseback with his suite at the lead of the procession.
+In the coronation procession, you can see the different kings in the past crowned in Bratislava in a for of portraits, while King Joseph I will ride on horseback with his suite at the lead of the procession.
 The clergy, led by the archbishop, will also walk in the procession in front of the crown jewels.

 The coronation oaths